Get a refresher on aircraft landing procedures. If you are a private pilot going back to flying after some time, you must read this article.

 It’s best to flare when you are ten feet above the ground.

 But don’t pull the yoke too much.
-It’s a common problem for inexperienced pilots that they often pull the yoke too far and lose visibility of the runway due to the airplane’s high pitch, and they abruptly touch the ground and bounce.
+It’s a common problem for inexperienced pilots that they often pull the collar too far and lose visibility of the runway due to the airplane’s high pitch, and they abruptly touch the ground and bounce.

 Always have the runway on sight and slowly allow the aircraft to sink.